U.S. health officials drop 5-day isolation time for COVID-19

 There is no change to guidelines for nursing homes and health care facilities, however.

-The agency emphasized that people should still try to prevent infections in the first place by getting vaccinated, washing their hands, and taking steps to bring in more outdoor fresh air.
+The agency is emphasizing that people should still try to prevent infections in the first place, by getting vaccinated, washing their hands, and taking steps to bring in more outdoor fresh air.

 Yes, and even some who understand the rationale for the change have concerns.